 But then, you get a glimpse of the bathroom: It’s small, dark, cramped and closet-like.
 Suddenly, your opinion of the entire home dramatically shifts.
 This seemingly small detail could deter potential renters, and eat into the amount of money you can command each month in rent.

 Unfortunately, it isn’t practical to try and expand the bathroom in most homes.
-In fact, it’s actually impossible to make the bathroom physically larger in the vast majority of cases.
+It’s impossible to make the bathroom physically larger in the vast majority of cases.

 Don’t overlook potential

 Investing the time and money necessary to remodel your investment property’s bathroom is almost always a good idea.
-People rely on the water closets in their homes to prepare and get ready for their day.
+People rely on walk-in closets in their homes to prepare and get ready for their day.